How do I order cheques?

 Q: How can I settle a bill with variable numbers?

-A: You can pay a bill with variable numbers via LBCDirect Internet (including LBCDirect Mobile), any Laurentian Bank automated banking machine or in person at one of our branches.
+A: You can pay a bill with variable numbers via LBCDirect Internet (including LBCDirect Mobile), or at any Laurentian Bank automated banking machine.

 Q: Can I pay a bill with variable numbers by phone?